mfa in acting

 The Faculty and Staff of the LSU School of Theatre are comprised of talented and dedicated theatre professionals.
 Read their bios.

 Applicants are admitted into the program only through an audition and interview with the program heads.
-One can audition through the University/ Resident Theatre Association (URTA) auditions in 2021 or at the LSU campus, or online the months of January through March of 2021.
-Offers to selected applicants will begin February of 2021 or earlier if a non-URTA applicant.
+One can audition through the University/ Resident Theatre Association (URTA) auditions in 2023 or at the LSU campus, or online the months of November/December 2022 through January of 2023.
+Offers to selected applicants will begin February of 2023 or earlier if a non-URTA applicant.

 If you wish to apply directly to the MFA program rather than attend URTA, please contact Nick Erickson, the program head, and send the following: